Enhanced quantum emission from a topological Floquet resonance: Summary and Discussions

 \subsection{Phase detune calibration}

-To calibrate the heating power used in our experiment and to find its relation with the applied phase detune, $\Delta\phi$, we tuned the heating power from 7 to 27 mW and we measured the wavelength of the excited FDMR shown in Fig.~\ref{Fig:FigSI5}a.
-In addition, we simulated the transmission spectrum of the lattice and we plotted the wavelength of the FDMR for the phase detuning of $\Delta\phi=1.5\pi$ to $2.65\pi$ applied to an entire micoring at the boundary of the lattice, Fig.~\ref{Fig:FigSI5}b.
-The simulation and experimental results show that the wavelength of FDMR is linearly shifted by increasing the phase detune and heating power.
-By comparing the simulation and experiment, we obtained the $\Delta\phi=2.37\pi$ for excitation of the FDMR at the wavelength of 1545.265 nm.
+In order to establish a calibration for the applied heating power in our experimental setup, and to ascertain its relationship with the introduced phase detuning, denoted as $\Delta\phi$, we conducted a systematic investigation.
+Our approach involved the variation of the heating power within the range of 7 mW to 27 mW, while concurrently measuring the wavelength associated with the excited FDMR, as illustrated in Fig.~\ref{Fig:FigSI5}a.
+Additionally, we conducted simulations to characterize the transmission spectrum of the lattice, specifically focusing on the wavelength of the FDMR for varying levels of phase detuning, ranging from $\Delta \phi=1.5\pi$ to $2.65\pi$.
+Notably, this phase detuning was uniformly applied to the entirety of microring B at the bottom boundary of the lattice, situated at the lattice boundary, as depicted in Fig.~\ref{Fig:FigSI5}b.
+Through comparison between the simulation results and the experimental data, we obtained the $\Delta\phi=2.37\pi$ for excitation of the FDMR at the wavelength of our pump power.